kozta/fluxbase/README.md

 # fluxbase

-Flux implementation using Google Firebase
+An implementation of the Flux architecture using the new Google Firebase as the store.